Electronic Music Studios: VCS 3

-The company's first commercial synthesiser, the VCS 3, designed by David Cockerell, was introduced in 1969.
-It was developed in the basement of Zinovieff's house and was nicknamed "The Putney" after the London suburb where he was living at the time.
+The company's first commercial synthesiser, the VCS 3, was introduced in 1969.
+Designed by David Cockerell, it was developed in the basement of Zinovieff's house and nicknamed "The Putney" after the London suburb where he lived.

-EMS' original aim was to create a versatile monophonic synthesiser that would retail for just £100.
-While this proved unattainable in practice, the company nevertheless succeeded in manufacturing and selling the VCS3 for just £330, less than its nearest American competitor the Minimoog (which originally retailed for US$1495 when released in 1970) and far cheaper than Moog's modular systems, which cost thousands of dollars.
-EMS also released the DK1, a velocity sensitive dynamic monophonic keyboard controller for use with VCS3; this included an extra VCO and VCA and retailed for £145.
-The DK1 was nicknamed "The Cricklewood" after the London suburb where Cockerell lived.
-EMS used to have a R&D department based over a DIY shop in Cricklewood Lane, Cricklewood, London, so that could have influenced the name of the mechanical keyboard.
-It is not widely known that EMS electronic equipment was mostly made by another company "Hilton Electronics" based in Wareham, Dorset.

 The VCS3 consisted of 3 voltage-controlled oscillators (VCOs), a noise generator, two input amplifiers, ring modulator, voltage-controlled low-pass filter, trapezoid envelope generator, voltage-controlled reverberation, level meter, two output amplifiers thus providing a stereo output, and a joystick providing 'X' and 'Y' modulation control.